Is Kiwi Good For High Blood Pressure?

 Studies Showing How Kiwi Lowered Blood Pressure

 In a recent study, a group of people were given three small kiwis everyday and another group one apple.
 After eight weeks, blood pressure dropped for both groups, but the kiwi group had a larger reduction.
-Their systolic lowered 3.6 mmHg more than the apple group and diastolic by 1.9 mmHg lower 10.
+Their systolic lowered 3.6 mmHg more than the apple group and diastolic by 1.9 mmHg lower3.

 Kiwi was one of eleven fruits I listed in my blog post, Fruits That Lower Your Blood Pressure.
 A few fruits on the list may surprise you.
 Give it a read and consider eating those fruits to benefit your BP.